BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 Then run the same import:

 ```
-npm run media:seed
+npm run media:import
 ```

 Snapshot roots are treated as collection state, not just a scratch folder.
-The local seedings directory can copy files into `backend/media` via `media:seed`, and `media:upload` can later publish `backend/media` to S3.
-To reduce stale overwrite risk, `media:seed` now stops and fails loudly if an older local seedings file would overwrite a newer `backend/media` file when the content differs, and `media:upload` stops and fails loudly if an overlapping seedings file is newer than the local `backend/media` file and the content differs.
+The local `cms-snapshot` directory can copy files into `backend/media` via `media:import`, and `media:upload` can later publish `backend/media` to S3.
+To reduce stale overwrite risk, `media:import` now stops and fails loudly if an older `cms-snapshot` file would overwrite a newer `backend/media` file when the content differs, and `media:upload` stops and fails loudly if an overlapping `cms-snapshot` file is newer than the local `backend/media` file and the content differs.

 To pull production media into a non-default snapshot root, use the `--snapshot-root` flag:

 ```
-npm run media:pull:prod:cv-experience-logos -- --snapshot-root ../cms-media-seedings
+npm run media:pull:prod:cv-experience-logos -- --snapshot-root ../cms-snapshots/_prod-compare
-npm run media:pull:prod:project-brand-logos -- --snapshot-root ../cms-media-seedings
+npm run media:pull:prod:project-brand-logos -- --snapshot-root ../cms-snapshots/_prod-compare
 ```

 For backend-authored content pulls and imports, the root content workflow commands read `PORTFOLIO_CONTENT_DIR` from your shell or repo `.env.local`/`.env`: